 “How are things?
 We go now.”

 Pleasure smiled, one arm extended formally.
 His vivid white boiler suit and lab coat stood out against the bare red dirt around us, the clothes as clean, crisp and unusual, in rural Zimbabwe, as fresh snow.
 As we shook hands I glanced down at my old dress, smoothing it flat against my tummy.
 It wasn’t easy being a white woman here, the only mzungu for miles around, but I tried to fit in.
 In a nod to local culture my dress modestly covered my upper legs and arms, and it was doubtful anyone would notice the stain on the skirt.
-Still, I knew that none of the other teachers would wear it.
+Still, I knew that none of the other female teachers would wear it.
+They dressed in carefully in shiny dresses with elaborately braided hair showed my up as the scruffy London student I’d been only a few months earlier.

 The reason for this trip to the witchdoctor was shrouded in mystery and when I asked Pleasure why he was going, he only rubbed his stomach and said: